Shahadat Hussain

-Shahadat Hussain (1893–1953) was an Indian Bengali-language poet and writer.
+Shahadat Hussain (1894–1953) was an Indian Bengali-language poet and writer.

 Biography

 He was born in Chabbish Paragana in West Bengal, India.
 In 1915, Hussain entered in the writing world in Bani Sommiloni.
 In 1931, he said something in an Ein Omanno Andolon, a movement against British government at Kolkata and was sent to prison for three months.

 Works

-Hussain was a poet, novelist, playwright, and short story writer.
+Hussain was a poet, novelist, and playwright.
 Rabindranath Tagore was an influence was on him.